We Have Work to Do

 Obviously SuccessFactors gives their own take on the issues along with some good “solutions.”
 The bottom line is that either most of these organizations haven’t taken the time to implement good programs (supported by good technology) or they haven’t done an effective job with change management.
 One way or another, the SuccessFactors solutions are not as easy as they sound.
 To implement good programs, you’ll need a lot of planning and possibly a lot of help and advice.

-1 thought on “We Have Work to Do
+One response to “We Have Work to Do”